 Agriculture

-Guava Production in India: Benefits and Step-by-Step Cultivation Process
+Guava Production in India: Benefits & Step-by-Step Cultivation Process

-Guava Production in India: Benefits and Step-by-Step Cultivation Process
+Guava Production in India: Benefits & Step-by-Step Cultivation Process

-Guava is called poor man’s fruit or ‘apple of tropics.’
+Guava is called the poor man’s fruit or ‘apple of the tropics.’
 It is an oval tropical fruit that originated in Mexico and Central America.
 It is used for both fresh consumption and processing.
-The major Guava producing states in India are Uttar Pradesh, Madhya Pradesh, Bihar, and many others.
-In this blog, we will discuss the total guava production, health benefits of Guava, and cultivation process.
+The major Guava producing states in India are Uttar Pradesh, Madhya Pradesh, Tamil Nadu, and many others.
+In this blog, we will discuss the total Guava production, guava varieties, the health benefits of Guava, and the cultivation process.

 Table of Content

 Guava is one of the most essential commercial fruits in India and the fourth most important after mango, banana, & citrus.
-It is a native fruit to tropical America and was introduced in India in the 17th century.
+It is a native fruit of tropical America and was introduced in India in the 17th century.
 The area under Guava cultivation has increased by 64% from 94,000 hectares in 1991-92 to 1,55,000 hectares in 2001-02.
-As per the latest data from APEDA Agri Exchange, the total Guava production in 2021-22 was around 3,754.30 thousand tonnes.
+As per the latest data from APEDA Agri Exchange, the total Guava production in 2023-24 was around 5,368.06 thousand tonnes.

 As per a recent survey conducted by the National Institute of Nutrition, Guava contains the highest concentration of antioxidant levels among mango, pomegranate, and custard apple.
 Antioxidants help control the level of disease-causing free radicals in the body, protect against cell damage, reduce cancer risks, and prevent skin ageing.
 The different health benefits of consuming Guava are:

-• Vitamin C, A and E are rich in antioxidants, and one guava fruit has 125 grams of Vitamin C, which is more than required for strengthening your immune system.
+• Vitamins C, A and E are rich in antioxidants, and one guava fruit has 125 grams of Vitamin C, which is more than required for strengthening your immune system.

 • It contains five times more vitamins than an orange.
-Guava has 212 mg vitamins per 100 grams, whereas an orange contains 40 mg vitamins per 100 grams.
+Guava has 212 mg of vitamins per 100 grams, whereas an orange contains 40 mg of vitamins per 100 grams.

 • Guava helps in weight loss as it is low in calories and fat and rich in fibre.